Jakkers/visitor-guestbook/README.md

 Describing errors or bugs you encountered while completing your assignment.
 • I had an odd bug where my form information was not being submitted, after changing something on the Supabase table it seemed to work.

+🙏🏼 Credits
+• Thank you to Alex and Theo for weekend Discord chats and debugging
+• Thank you Joe for helping set up the WRRC